The IAS Visa Wizard is the easy way to find the correct visa for you

 Failure to comply with these regulations can result in large fines, the loss of workers and, potentially, imprisonment.
 For this reason, we recommend every company invest in HR immigration training.

 At IAS, we can ensure that your business is following the correct protocol and avoiding these penalties by offering you quality immigration courses.
-Get in touch today to discuss your needs.

 As a UK employer, it is your responsibility to ensure that any migrant workers from outside of the EEA or Switzerland are operating with a valid UK visa.